 There were so many wonderful entries to choose from, it was hard to pick just one winner.
 But eventually, after a lot of consideration, we came up with the one that we thought best fit this custom wine label.
 And here it is:

+In fact, we hear that a lot from other winemakers.
 “What should I name my wine?”

 The best answer I’ve seen so far?
 “It depends.”

+This week we are spotlighting a label that has been extremely popular in the short time it’s been in the gallery.
 The Custom Wine Label of the Week is Optimus Rex, shown here on a bottle of Noontime Labels homemade Old Vine Zinfandel.

 This big, bold label is patterned after classic French Merlot wine labels.
 It will easily stand up to your biggest red wines.
 It is a generous 4 inches wide by 6 inches tall, has permanent adhesive, and will make a huge statement on your Bordeaux style bottles.

 Introducing our Custom Wine Label of the Week, Monterey Merlot!
 Pictured here on a bottle of our homemade Pinot Noir.This custom wine label was inspired by a recent trip to the Monterey Aquarium in Monterey, CA. The artwork comes from one of many photos in the Aquarium’s jellyfish exhibit.
 As I marveled at these beautiful, serene sea creatures and the amazing variety of species, I knew they would be featured on a wine label design somehow.
 Continue reading